H3N9/Snake-Game/README.md

-# Snake-Game for education propose
+# Snake-Game for education purpose